 When there is increased fire activity in multiple GAs and high demand and limited availability of IMTs, it is necessary to manage assignment of these critical resources nationally.
-NMAC will activate the NMAC CIMT Coordinator who will gather intelligence and make recommendations to NMAC on the allocation of these critical resources.
-The follow standard practices will apply when this role is activated:
+NMAC will activate the NMAC

+CIMT Coordinator who will gather intelligence and make recommendations to NMAC on the allocation of these critical resources.
+The following standard practices will apply when this role is activated:

-- All requests (including extension requests) for CIMTs and NIMO IMTs must be approved by the NMAC.
-This applies to all assignments, internal and external to the GA. - For emerging incidents posing an imminent threat, internal IMTs (including those on preposition) can be mobilized immediately if the following criteria are met: - o The incident is new, emerging, and/or the situation has changed dramatically. - The consequences of any delay in mobilization are clearly articulable and include a likelihood of life-threatening situations and/or real property damage. - An internal CIMT is available to be mobilized immediately.
-An internal resource would include resources on GA preposition but not those on a national preposition. - O Notification to the NMAC liaison for the geographic area and the NICC is required at the time an immediate threat mobilization is proposed.
+- All requests (including extension requests) for CIMTs and NIMOs must be approved by the NMAC.
+This applies to all assignments, internal and external to the GA. - Reallocation of assigned CIMTs within the GA will be done in coordination with the NMAC liaison and the NMAC CIMT Coordinator. - For emerging incidents posing an imminent threat, internal IMTs (including those on preposition) can be mobilized immediately if the following criteria are met: - The incident is new, emerging, and/or the situation has changed dramatically. - The consequences of any delay in mobilization are clearly articulable and include a likelihood of life-threatening situations and/or real property damage. - An internal CIMT is available to be mobilized immediately.
+An internal resource would include resources on GA preposition but not those on a national preposition. - Notification to the NMAC liaison for the geographic area and the NMAC CIMT Coordinator is required at the time an immediate threat mobilization is proposed.
 NMAC will provide a decision as soon as possible regardless of time of day or NMAC meeting schedule.
 This decision will be promptly communicated through the GA's NMAC liaison and the coordination system.